Believe it or not, running a small company can sometimes be more challenging than running a large one.

 The Cloud – A Blessing and a Curse

-The go-to solution most business owners resort to when things start getting hot in the IT sector is opt to move as much stuff to the cloud as possible, which is not a bad idea, given the fact that the cloud can prove to be a good substitute for software, infrastructure and entire platforms.
+The go-to solution most business owners resort to when things start getting hot in the IT sector is opting to move as much stuff to the cloud as possible, which is not a bad idea, given the fact that the cloud can prove to be a good substitute for software, infrastructure, and entire platforms.
 However, simply moving to a place that brings a certain level of order doesn’t fix the actual problem, but rather deals with its effects.
 Even when using a service so simple and flexibile as the cloud, certain procedures need to be defined in order to achieve maximum efficiency and allow the company to scale up when the time comes.

 The paradox is that the cloud, the solution to the problem of improper or missing IT management is also the reason why things are that way –business owners still fail to understand the importance of IT management, and rely on the fact that they’ve been able to dodge the bullet over and over again, so they’re confident they will be able to do so moving forward as well.

 When unprepared, it can take one single IT-related mishap to send a company spiraling to the ground in no time.
-Be it a system failure, a database loss or an unauthorized access from the outside – any of these can have disastrous effects if a company has no well-defined procedures on handling such issues.
+Be it system failure, a database loss or unauthorized access from the outside – any of these can have disastrous effects if a company has no well-defined procedures on handling such issues.
 The sad part is that a lot of businesses learn this the hard way, and by the time these events take place, it’s probably too late for the company to recover.

 Staying on the Safe Side